 If you give this recipe a try, I’d love to know what you think!
 If it helps you become more mindful at mealtimes, let me know in a comment.

-And you can always find more delicious pork recipes to inspire mindfulness in your kitchen in the archives from the National Pork Board.
 Plus, don’t skip over my Ground Pork Egg Roll In A Bowl recipe or Sweet Miso Pork Stir Fry.
 Since pork tenderloins are often sold two per package, it’s another delicious option that uses some of the same ingredients!
+And you can always find more delicious pork recipes in the archives from the National Pork Board.

 Questions & Reviews